techmsi/top-ten-songs-app/README.md

-#github-lookup-app
+#top-ten-songs-app

-* Angular app to lookup github users by username & then find followers.
+* Angular app to find the top 10 songs from spotify & add them to a custom playlist.

 ## Usage
 ```bash